Noaaan/MythicMetals/PATCHNOTES.md

 - Remove the Lapis Block Carmot Staff ability durability damage when in off-hand
 - Added a new loot condition: `mythicmetals:random_chance_with_luck`, which applies Luck directly to the chance modifier when breaking blocks/ores
   - While luck does have an effect on the older loot tables, it did not have a sufficient impact on drops.
 This patch should remedy this
+- Added subtitles and sound events for all armor
+  - This means resource pack creators can individually change Mythic Metals armor sounds, if they modify the sounds.json

 # 0.17.6
 - Fixed an issue related to the Mythril Drill recipe handler (#161)